networking/init-cms-sandbox/README.md

 The project is being developed by the small hard working team at [net working AG][1] in Zürich.

-**IMPORTANT NOTICE** This project is in Beta stage, however we are currently developing customer projects on this platform.

 The administration is located at [demo.initcms.com/admin](http://demo.initcms.com/admin) The login is:
 User: admin